 The club offers its members a number of benefits provided by other club members, you can see the latest benefits here.

 Brighton and Hove Hockey Club is run by a committee which holds regular meetings, as well as an Annual General Meeting.
-You can find the club constitution, and related club documents in the .
+You can find the club constitution, and related club documents in the information section of our website .
 If you have any questions about these documents, then please do contact any of the BHHC Committee members.

 Keep in touch